Arizona’s Corporate STO Program Window Still Open

 Decide and contact an STO in Arizona.

-There are steps to take before July 1— by starting today you can improve your financial situation and make a
+There are steps to take before July 1— by starting today you can improve your financial situation and make a difference in the education of Arizona’s youth.
+If you have questions about the process, your Sunflower Bank relationship manager can help.

 This article contains general information only.
 Sunflower Bank is not, by means of this article, rendering